Strength in Numbers

 From 2001-2012, the U.S. Dept. of Defense and VA spent nearly $2 billion on antipsychotics and anti-anxiety drugs alone.

-One hundred and twenty-eight people's PTSD treatments have been paid for by our organization.
+Two hundred and eighteen people's PTSD treatments have been paid for by our organization.

 Approximately one out of every two people suffering from PTSD will not seek treatment.